Dalvin Cook Player Prop Bets for NFL Week 9 | Minnesota vs. Baltimore 11/7/2021

 Recent Performances

-- Cook put together a 78-yard rushing performance in last week's matchup with the Cowboys, carrying the ball 18 times (averaging 4.3 yards per attempt).
+- Cook put together a 78-yard rushing performance in last week's matchup with the Cowboys, carrying the ball 18 times (averaging 4.3 yards per carry).

-- Cook has 218 yards on 47 carries (72.7 ypg) with one rushing touchdown during his last three games.
+- Over his last three outings, Cook has racked up 218 yards (72.7 per game) on 47 carries with one touchdown.

 Cook's Minnesota Teammates